marciofrayze/segunda.tech-elmstatic/_pages/about.md

 ### Elm
-Although I have not used it in any major project, I am a fan of this language and their community.
+Although I have not used it in any major project, I am a fan of this language and its community.

 ### Docker / Kubernetes
-I work as DevOps, which requires a certain knowledge in this technologies, but it's a subject I'm still on an intermediate level.
+I work with DevOps practices, which requires a certain knowledge in this technologies, but it's a subject I'm still on an intermediate level.

 ---